Nee..Naan..Nila..: Reception

-Behindwoods.com wrote, "Nee Naan Nila is a punishment you don't really deserve if you do have a thing for logic and expect the movie to follow the acceptable laws of movie making".
 A reviewer from tamiloviam.com compared the film's similarities to Kadhal Desam (1996) and Japanil Kalyanaraman (1985) and concluded, "If director Sivakumar had concentrated more on the story and the screenplay, Nee Naan Nila would definitely have been an innovative film".
 Malini Mannath of Chennai Online wrote "It's a debutant's work, and the director has tried to give a different dimension to a love triangle.
 The narration is at times jerky, and the second half lags."
-Lajjavathi of Kalki wrote though the concept reminds of serial Kaathu Karuppu and Anbe Aaruyire its entertaining and praised director for narrating an different kind of ghost story.
+Lajjavathi of Kalki wrote though the concept reminds of serial Kaathu Karuppu and Anbe Aaruyire its entertaining and praised director for narrating a different kind of ghost story.